determined-ai/determined/docs/reference/experiment-config-reference.rst

 ******************

 Determined supports logging arbitrary metadata for experiments.
 This feature allows users to store additional context and information about their runs.
-To log metadata, use the following function in your code:

-TO DO: ADD EXAMPLE USAGE
+To learn how to log custom metadata, visit :ref:`the tutorial <metadata-logging-tutorial>`.